Nova Measuring Instruments (NASDAQ:NVMI) Issues Q3 2021 Earnings Guidance

 Nova Measuring Instruments (NASDAQ:NVMI) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $0.850-$0.980 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.740.
 The company issued revenue guidance of $99 million-$106 million, compared to the consensus revenue estimate of $90.03 million.

-Nova Measuring Instruments (NASDAQ:NVMI) last posted its quarterly earnings data on Thursday, August 5th.
-The semiconductor company reported $0.90 EPS for the quarter, topping the consensus estimate of $0.73 by $0.17.
+Nova Measuring Instruments (NASDAQ:NVMI) last released its quarterly earnings data on Thursday, August 5th.
+The semiconductor company reported $0.90 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.73 by $0.17.
 Nova Measuring Instruments had a return on equity of 18.88% and a net margin of 20.78%.
-The firm had revenue of $97.75 million for the quarter, compared to the consensus estimate of $88.38 million.
-During the same quarter last year, the company earned $0.48 earnings per share.
+The firm had revenue of $97.75 million during the quarter, compared to analyst estimates of $88.38 million.
+During the same period in the prior year, the company posted $0.48 earnings per share.
 The business’s revenue for the quarter was up 56.2% compared to the same quarter last year.
-Equities analysts predict that Nova Measuring Instruments will post 3.22 earnings per share for the current fiscal year.
+On average, sell-side analysts forecast that Nova Measuring Instruments will post 3.22 earnings per share for the current fiscal year.

 An institutional investor recently raised its position in Nova Measuring Instruments stock.
-Royal Bank of Canada lifted its stake in Nova Measuring Instruments Ltd. (NASDAQ:NVMI) by 26.7% in the second quarter, according to the company in its most recent 13F filing with the SEC.
-The firm owned 1,187 shares of the semiconductor company’s stock after purchasing an additional 250 shares during the quarter.
-Royal Bank of Canada’s holdings in Nova Measuring Instruments were worth $122,000 at the end of the most recent reporting period.
-Institutional investors own 60.17% of the company’s stock.
+Royal Bank of Canada grew its stake in shares of Nova Measuring Instruments Ltd. (NASDAQ:NVMI) by 26.7% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 1,187 shares of the semiconductor company’s stock after buying an additional 250 shares during the period.
+Royal Bank of Canada’s holdings in Nova Measuring Instruments were worth $122,000 as of its most recent filing with the Securities and Exchange Commission.
+60.17% of the stock is currently owned by institutional investors and hedge funds.

 Nova Measuring Instruments Company Profile